-I’ve marked the sections we need to pay high attention to.
+I’ve marked the sections we need to pay close attention to.
 Here’s a short description of each part:

 5 – In this section, we can see the response.
-On the top right side of this part, we’ll see the status code, the size of the request and the time it took the request to be completed.
+On the top right side of this part, we’ll see the status code, the size of the request, and the time it took to be completed.

-Furthermore, we can add Parameters, Headers, different types of Body or Authentication details.
-This will require a little bit more knowledge as of what a request needs and how it genuinely works.
-Maybe your endpoint will not return a 200 status code without a proper Authentication.
+Next, we can add Parameters, Headers, different types of Body, or Authentication details.
+This will require more knowledge about what a request needs and how it works.
+Maybe your endpoint will not return a 200 status code without proper Authentication.
 That’s what you’ll have to find out!

 Copy as cURL:

-This guide could not be complete without presenting the Import – Paste Raw Text function which will come in handy if you need to quickly test a request and you don’t know where to start.
+It will come in handy if you need to test a request quickly and don’t know where to start.

 - Open the DevTools of your testing browser and go around the request – you’ll need to identify it.

 - Right-click on your request and click on “Copy as cURL.”